 MANAGEMENT'S DISCUSSION AND ANALYSIS 1-5

 INDEPENDENT AUDITORS' REPORT FINANCIAL STATEMENTS 6-8

-Government-Wide Financial Statements:
+BASIC FINANCIAL STATEMENTS Government-Wide Financial Statements:

 Statement of Net Position 9

 Statement of Activities 10

 Fund Financial Statements:

 Governmental Funds:

 Balance Sheet 11

 Reconciliation of Governmental Funds Balance Sheet to the Statement of Net Position 12

 Statement of Revenues, Expenditures and Changes in Fund Balances 13

 Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities 14

-Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 15

-Notes to Basic Financial Statements 16-32
+Notes to Basic Financial Statements 15-31

 REQUIRED SUPPLEMENTARY INFORMATION

+Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 32

 Schedule of Pension Contributions (GASB 68) 33

+Cumulative Surplus Worksheet 34

+Acceptance of the Board of Directors 35

-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS 34-35
+INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS 36-37

-0.00

-KEYSTONE EDUCATIONAL COLLABORATIVE MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED JUNE 30, 2022
+KEYSTONE EDUCATIONAL COLLABORATIVE MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED JUNE 30, 2024

-As Management of Keystone Educational Collaborative (the Collaborative), we offer readers this narrative overview and analysis of the financial activities of the Collaborative for the fiscal year ended June 30, 2022.
+As Management of Keystone Educational Collaborative (the Collaborative), we offer readers this narrative overview and analysis of the financial activities of the Collaborative for the fiscal year ended June 30, 2024.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our basic financial statements and notes to the basic financial statements.